-2.4.4.
+2.3.4.
 Financial Part

 The work was based on the annual work plans and budget.
 The project management follows the work and checked the expenses monthly and quarterly in case of foreign partners.

-$1,916,308 \in$, 66.51% of the planned total budget had been spent during the reporting period.
-There was some relocation among the cost categories in consultation with EC but within the 10% or $30,000 \in$ limit.
+2,803,729 € 97.31% of the planned total budget have spent during the project period.
+There was some relocation among the cost categories in consultation with EC but within the 10 % or 30,000 € limit.
+One amendment to the Grant Agreement was signed because the infrastructure costs exceeded the 10% or 30,000 € limit.